hanabi/hanabi.github.io/README.md

 * As the recipient of a *Finesse*, you are promised a card that you have to blind play.
 However, as long as it is not a *Certain Finesse*, you HAVE to account for the possibility of a *Layered Finesse*.
 This means that you can never blind-discard the promised card to perform a *Gentleman's Discard*, for example.
 * After the *Finesse* has occurred, but before the promised card has been blind played, there is a window where a teammate might find strategic value in duplicating the promised card in someone else's hand.
 * Unless the duplication was a last-resort, if the teammate duplicates the blind card, it PROMISES that the duplicated card is on *Finesse Position* (and there is NO *Layered Finesse*), which allows the recipient of the *Finesse* to blind-discard that card, similar to a *Certain Discard*.
+* Finally, from the perspective of the person receiving the clue, if they end up playing the duplicated card first, then they should know that the focus of the original clue was on the other, non-duplicated card, and they can play it immediately afterwards.
+(Otherwise, the original clue would be fairly low-value.)
 * Note that as long as the duplication clue touches two or more cards, the *Certain Discard Duplication Promise* interpretation takes priority over the *Dupe Ejection* interpretation.
 * Examples:
   * Game #6817, turn 15